taeseokyoung/richMaker/README.md

 ## Work
 - Signup, Signin, Email Authentication
 - Create challenges, modify and delete them
-- Record your consumption, income, and savings
+- Record your consumptions, incomes, and savings
-- Modify and delete your consumption, income, and savings
+- Modify and delete your consumptions, incomes, and savings
-- Analyze your consumption
+- Analyze your consumptions
 - Profile, find your password
 - Write or modify or delete comments so you can communicate each other!!